 Ultimately, someone is relying on YOU to make it work.
 The delivery of their needs and expectations are paramount.
-Sure, you’re putting your life (or reputation) at risk, but being the best at what you do, means that all these risks have already been assessed and planned so you have a clear head to tackle them.
+Sure, you’re putting your life (or reputation) at risk, but being the best at what you do means that all these risks have already been assessed and planned.
+You should then have a clear head to tackle them.

-Above all, never giving in on the task in hand!
-Up until the final moment when the baby is born, the motorway reopened, or the highly anticipated film is played to an audience at the start of an all-night celebration, anything could, and often does go wrong.
-So keeping calm and staying focussed on the goal at hand keeps the all bad karma at bay and keeps you delivering the goods.
+Above all, never give in to the task in hand!
+Up until the final moment when the baby is born, the motorway is reopened or the highly anticipated film is played to an audience at the start of an all-night celebration, anything could (and often does) go wrong.
+So keeping calm and staying focused on the goal at hand keeps all the bad karma at bay and keeps you delivering the goods.

-Be calm, be still and sit back as you watch the results of our recent onsite production for Belron® – filming, editing, distribution and playout within 8 hours
+Be calm, be still and sit back to watch the results of our recent on-site production for Belron® – filmed, edited, distributed and played out within 8 hours!